Coaches

 Sophomore NSML

 Mr. Anderson has been teaching high school mathematics for 9 years.
-He currently teaches Geometry Honors and Mathematical Modeling and Design.
-For math team, Mr. Anderson coaches the freshmen team, calculator team, site organizer for the AMC and assists with Chicago ARML.
-Mr. Anderson completed his Bachelor’s degree at Trinity International University with a double major in Mathematics and Secondary Education and completed his master’s degree in Mathematics for Teaching at DePaul University.
+He currently teaches AP Calculus AB and Mathematical Modeling and Design.
+For math team, Mr. Anderson coaches the sophomore team, calculator team, is the site organizer for the AMC and assists with Chicago ARML.
+Mr. Anderson completed his Bachelor’s degree at Trinity International University with a double major in Mathematics and Secondary Education, and completed his master’s degree in Mathematics for Teaching at DePaul University.
 Outside of teaching, Mr. Anderson enjoys hiking outside (recommend: catching a sunrise at Lake Michigan), board games (recommend: Wingspan) and music (fun fact: he plays bass guitar and owns 14 strings worth of bass guitars).

 Kristin Koe